vishvAsa/vedAH_yajuH/Rk/shAkalam/aitareya-brAhmaNam/haug/00/CONTENTS.md

 ...
 4048 SECOND BOOK.
 CHAPTER 1.
 The Animal Sacrifice

 ...
 49 60 CHAPTER 2.
 The remaining rites of the animal sacrifice.
-The Prā taranuyå ka
+The Prā taranuyā ka

 of the Some day